Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Energy Conservation and Downstream Ion Temperature

 We work in the shock reference frame, so flow velocities are boosted ($\tilde{u}\rightarrow u$ from the main body).
 The strategy is to express the partial pressures as functions of known plasma parameters, such as density, temperature, and individual ion charge states.
 This will allow us to write the equations with the ion fractions as a free parameter which can be used to explicitly study the expected effect of different ion abundances in the plasma.
 The ram pressure is given by

 where $\rho$ is the mass density and $u$ is the plasma bulk velocity (for simplicity, electrons are assumed to be inertialess).
 Let us express $\rho$ in terms of $n_e$, viz.

-where we used equations S7 and S8 to obtain S10b, and S5a to obtain S10c, and $m_\beta$ is the ion mass of species $\beta$, given by the atomic weight $A_\beta$ and proton mass $m_p$ as $m_\beta=A_\beta m_p$ .
+where we used Eqs.~\ref{eq:B7} and \ref{eq:B8} to obtain Eq.~\ref{eq:B10b}, we used Eq.~\ref{eq:B5a} to obtain Eq.~\ref{eq:B10c}, and $m_\beta$ is the ion mass of species $\beta$ given by the atomic weight $A_\beta$ and proton mass $m_p$ as $m_\beta=A_\beta m_p$ .
 Replacing the mass density, the ram pressure is

 The total thermal pressure is given by

 where $p_{th,e}$ and $p_{th,i}$ are the electron and ion thermal partial pressures.
 We will take a conservative approach and reduce the degrees of freedom of the problem.
 Let us impose that all ions are in equilibrium, i.e. $T_\beta=T_i$ for all $\beta$.
 Hence, the total thermal pressure